redpanda-data/console/docs/provider-setup/google.md

 ## 4. Google Groups Sync (optional)

-If desired you can bind permissions (Roles) to Google Groups defined in your organization (see [Permissions](https://github.com/cloudhut/kowl/wiki/Permissions)).
+If desired you can bind permissions (Roles) to Google Groups defined in your organization (see [Role Bindings](../authorization/role-bindings.md)).
 Therefore you must grant Kowl permissions to resolve the memberships of all bound Google Groups.

 GCP Referece docs: https://developers.google.com/admin-sdk/directory/v1/guides/delegation